 Quality has also changed significantly, with draft emails only showing on the right rather than taking up the entire page.
-Users of Outlook.com obviously had the best experience.
-Microsoft also introduced a highlighted email feature to support favourites and independent filters for updates and social communications.
-Microsoft has now introduced mail in Windows 8.1 to the new browser, enabling you to snap messages side by side.
-Combined with the latest Calendar update, which comes with a redesign and a modern "what's next" display, enhancements to the People feature, and some keyboard changes for fast number entry, the built-in Mail interface is light years ahead of what was available in Windows 8.
+Users of Outlook obviously had the best experience.
+Microsoft introduced a highlighted email feature to support favourites and independent filters for updates and social communications.
+Indeed, Microsoft has now introduced mail in Windows 8.1 to the new browser, enabling you to snap messages side by side.
+Combined with the latest Calendar update, which comes with a redesigned and a modern "what's next" display, enhancements to the common feature, and some keyboard changes for fast number entry, the built-in Mail interface is light years ahead of what was available in Windows 8.
 Microsoft is now using Skype as part of its Windows 8.1 messaging update, scrapping its restricted Messenger feature in favour of the built-in version of Skype.
 While it's also a standalone program that functions exactly as it would on Windows 8, Microsoft has now expanded Skype 's capabilities to the lock screen; you can also take calls without needing to access your Computer.
 Skype's chat interface also needs some major changes, but convergence functions through Users and Mail applications to make it easy for you to press on contacts.

 Smarter Mouse movement responses